This blog charts the research, process and outcomes of my artistic practice.

 2019 – 2020

-I detailed my 2020 lock-down project Everything Must Go on this platform, and my most recent solo exhibition, Marfa, TX, (2019) that took place at Bilk Gallery in Canberra.
-Also documented are my past and recent curatorial experiences, including as Connexions (2020-2021).
+I detailed my 2020 lock-down project Everything Must Go on this platform, and a recent solo exhibition at Bilk Gallery, Marfa, TX, (2019).
+Also documented are my curatorial experiences, including as Connexions (2020-2021).

 2017-2018

-This blog is also a research platform, as it contains dozens of posts I wrote as background to my Raphael prizewinning piece 1.1.2017 (2017-2018).
+I use this blog as a research platform.
+It contains dozens of posts written as background to my Raphael prizewinning piece 1.1.2017 (2017-2018).
 Using online sources I researched each of the guns used on one day of gun violence in the USA.
-For ten months of Mondays I detailed my findings, and my drawings of weapons, on the blog.
+For ten months of Mondays I detailed my findings, and my drawings of the weapons.
 I then paired the drawings with objects found in each of the towns where the weapons were used to kill, to make the piece 1.1.2017.
-This short captures the project:
+This short film captures the project:

 2013 – 2016